 U.S. Brands of Drywall Are Clear

-Sheetrock® brand wallboard, made by USG Corporation, is the most famous type of drywall.
-If you have wallboard from USG, you can be assured that no "Chinese-type" problems will develop with you wallboard.
+Sheetrock brand wallboard, made by USG Corporation, is the most famous type of drywall.
+If you have wallboard from USG, you can be assured that no problems will develop with your wallboard.
 USG reports that in 90 years of manufacturing, its products have experienced none of the same problems as found in Chinese drywall.

-In a joint study from the U.S. Consumer Product Safety Commission and four other U.S. federal agencies, U.S.-made drywall was not found to have issues similar to Chinese drywall.
+In a joint study from the U.S. Consumer Product Safety Commission and four other U.S. federal agencies, U.S.-made drywall was not found to have issues similar to Chinese-manufactured drywall.